thanos-io/thanos/README.md

 ## Differences from upstream

-Theis project has several improvements which have been made.
+This project has several improvements which have been made.
 Most of them are raised as upstream PRs in order to avoid divergent codebases over time.

 #### Parallel compaction